Welcome! Thanks for dropping by.

 The ease of adapting and using vintage lenses created endless options, ranging from a twenty-dollar Helios 44-2, to a thousand-dollar Canon FD 85/1.2.
 It also turns out that many old lenses, created for a different medium (film), during the time of the Walkman or the moon landing, could actually do quite well when attached to modern digital cameras.

 Which brings us to my website, which is now one of several dedicated to shooting with and reviewing adapted lenses.
-The main content, the meat and potatoes of the site are the lens reviews, which are complimented by video samples.
+The main content, the meat and potatoes of the site, is the lens reviews, which is complemented by video samples.
 There's also a bit of other photography including some film, which I'm just getting back into.

 I hope that some of the content found here will be useful to those interested in vintage lenses.

 For a more photography-oriented portfolio of my work, shot mostly with vintage lenses and cameras, but also with the Ricoh GR II, please go here.